ntampellini/TSCoDe/docs/operators_keywords.rst

 +++++++++

-Molecule files can be preceded by *operators*, like ``opt>molecule.xyz``.
-They operate on the input file before it is fed to TSCoDe embeddings, or modify the behavior of the program to use some of its functionalities.
-Do not to include any space character between the operator and the molecule name.
+Molecule files can be preceded by *operators*, like ``opt> molecule.xyz``.
+They operate on the input file before it is fed to TSCoDe embeddings, or modify the behavior of the program to use some of its functionalities, without running a full embedding.

 -  ``opt>`` - Performs an optimization of all conformers of a molecule before running TSCoDe.
 Generates a new ``molecule_opt.xyz`` file with the optimized